-Details of the LKMHC grievance and disciplinary policies and procedures can be found in the LKMHC staff hand book and Centre Manager.
-This includes with whom an employee should raise a grievance.
+Details of the organisation's disciplinary policies and procedures can be found on our website.
+This includes with whom an employee should raise a grievance - usually the Grit manager.

-Use of the LKMHC grievance and/or disciplinary procedures does not affect an employee's right to make a claim to an employment tribunal within three months of the alleged discrimination.
+Use of the disciplinary procedures does not affect an employee's right to make a claim to an employment tribunal within three months of the alleged discrimination.